zenodo/zenodo/CONTRIBUTING.rst

 Please report all issues to our help desk by sending an email to info@zenodo.org.

-Developers should report issues via our either our issue tracking system on https://its.cern.ch/jira/ or directly to Invenio on http://github.com/inveniosoftware/invenio/issues depending on the nature of the issue.
+Developers should report issues via either our issue tracking system on https://its.cern.ch/jira/ or directly to Invenio on http://github.com/inveniosoftware/invenio/issues depending on the nature of the issue.

 .. _branches: